YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you are worried about touching the grafts, massage should not be used as a test.
 Do not press the recipient area to see whether it feels fixed.
 Do not rub a crust to check whether a hair inside it is only a shed hair or something more serious.

-Fresh bleeding, a painful open point, or a soft, fleshy-looking piece after rubbing deserves clinic review.
-A dry crust with a short hair in it is often less alarming, and the page about grafts and scabs after a hair transplant explains that distinction in more detail.
+Fresh bleeding, a painful open point, or a soft, fleshy looking piece after rubbing deserves clinic review.
+A dry crust with a short hair in it is often less alarming.
+That distinction is part of grafts and scabs after a hair transplant.

 Stop first.
 Do not repeat the massage to test what happened.
 Look once in bright light and check for fresh bleeding, a new open point, increasing pain, new swelling, or a wet piece of tissue.
 If none of these happened, one brief mistake after the first days is less likely to ruin the transplant, but it should still make the rest of the routine calmer.